ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/roadmap-v2-filters.md

     - `ncit:C9325`
         * will translate to `biocharacteristics.type.id=ncit:C9325`
-        * `biocharacteristics.type.id` is an allowed parameter in queries against biosamples and biosubsets; this should not be ambiguous
+        * `biocharacteristics.type.id` is an allowed parameter in queries against biosamples
         * however, when wanting to identify all samples, variants from patients with the disease a filter query - even when the `individuals` collection would be populated (not yet in Progenetix) - the unscoped query would not identify e.g. control samples from the patients
+    - 'genomes:>0'
+        * a case of a private, quantitative filter where a number and comparator are run against a numeric field (here this would be against the publications database)
 parameters:
   icdom:
     parameter: 'biocharacteristics.type.id'